josephh2o/BME602_hw5/README.md

 **D.** /f/ and /k/ sounds have major differences in their frequencies and amplitudes.

 For the /f/ sound, the highest average amplitudes occur in the range of 7200-8000 Hz, 6400-7200 Hz and 5600-6400 Hz.
-In these signals, the peak of the average amplitude in the middle of the /f/ sound.
+In these signals, the peak of the average amplitude is in the middle of the /f/ sound.
 Comparatively, the /k/ sound has the highest average amplitudes in the range of 120-800 Hz, 800-1600 Hz, andn 4000-4800 Hz.
 The peak of the average amplitude occurs near the beginning of the /k/ sound.

-Spectrogram, average amplitude of individual frequency ranges, and average amplitude of combined frequency ranges for the /f/ sound.
+/f/ sound spectrogram, average amplitude of individual frequency ranges, and average amplitude of combined frequency ranges.

 ![spectrogram_f](figures/spectrogram_f.png)